yasamins/SSSF-course/Slides/Week1/W1-1-Toolchain.md

 What files to include in repo?

 - all source code
-- README.md and other documentation
+- [README.md](https://help.github.com/articles/about-readmes/), license and other documentation
 - eg. npm grunt or bower settings files
 - .gitignore file: list of local stuff not to be included in the version control ->